by Unmilan Howard1

 3 Kishore Cunningham is a sports event organiser, writer and editor from Melbourne, who assisted the author with the original manuscript, on which this article was based.

 4 Agni Press is a small printing press in Jamaica, Queens.
 At that time, it was solely responsible for publishing Sri Chinmoy’s books.

 5 Every year for two weeks during August, Sri Chinmoy’s students from all over the world gather in New York to celebrate his birthday, which falls on August 27th.

 6 Dr. Agraha Levine, from Seattle, was another key figure in Sri Chinmoy’s weightlifting.
 He is also the author of many insightful articles about Sri Chinmoy’s various lifts.

 7 Himangshu Kosachek is a former gymnast from the New York area who, at times, custom made running shoes for Sri Chinmoy.

-8 Databir Waters, a former wrestling champion, assisted Sri Chinmoy in various aspects of his weightlifting.
+8 Databir Watters, a former wrestling champion, assisted Sri Chinmoy in various aspects of his weightlifting.

 9 Bipin Larkin was one of Sri Chinmoy’s close attendants and the major builder of Aspiration-Ground tennis court.